Bicycle helmets

 - it is not damaged

-- it fits firmly and comfortably on your head – the gap between eyebrows and helmet should be no more than two fingers wide
+- it fits firmly and comfortably on your head – the gap between your eyebrows and helmet should be no more than two fingers wide

 - the helmet doesn’t tilt too far forwards, backwards or sideways – the rim of the helmet should sit just above your eyebrows